-Many schools struggle to provide high-quality educational opportunities to their growing and diverse — in first language spoken and time spent in the US, among other factors — English language learner population.
+Many schools struggle to provide high-quality educational opportunities to their growing and diverse -- in first language spoken and time spent in the US, among other factors -- population of English learners.
 It is difficult to fully integrate students’ English language development with their learning of subject matter concepts and over time, students miss out on the core curriculum, widening achievement gaps between English learners and native English speakers.
 Many schools also grapple with the consequences of re-designating English learners as Fluent English Proficient, as re-designation can mean that students lose access to critical services that support their integration into mainstream classrooms.
 While some schools are pioneering bilingual education programs, finding qualified educators and suitable materials for these classrooms remain challenges.

 Language Learning topic page - From Digital Promise, and introduction and key findings from the research on language learning and language teaching.